drakesong/steganography/README.md

 # Steganography
 Steganography is the practice of concealing messages or information within other non-secret text or data.
-This program utilizes bitwise operations to conceal text messages in a JPG/PNG image without visually altering the image itself.
+This program utilizes bit-wise operations to conceal text messages in a JPG/PNG image without visually altering the image itself.

 ## Usage
 Run the `main` method on `Controller.java`.
 This will produce a GUI with which `encode` and `decode` functions can be utilized.